Practical homeschooling all comes down to two questions. How much time do you have for homeschool involvement and what is your time worth?

 If you use an online school,

 it will still require parent involvement.
 Depending on the homeschool program the school offers, the parent may still be responsible for academic help when the student needs it.
 Lower costing programs are not going to provide as much support.
-An online school can save a tremendous amount of time for the parent because of built-in daily lesson plans, scoring, and record keeping, but motivation and school time monitoring are going to fall mainly on the parent.
+An online school can save a tremendous amount of time for the parent because of built-in daily lesson plans, scoring, and record keeping.
+Motivation and school time monitoring are going to still fall mainly on the parent.
 Some online schools provide subjective scoring.
 Many do not.
 Subjective scoring is where a human needs to score sentence, phrase, and essay answers that the system cannot automatically score.
 Some online schools provide academic concept help.
 Many do not.
 Some online schools offer built-in help from a human teacher within the curriculum interface.
 A few even offer other methods for tutoring such as online whiteboards and face-to-face video tutoring.

 Practical homeschooling requires rescheduling other duties.

 Depending on what homeschooling method you use, you may need to schedule the bulk of other household tasks at other times.
 Some methods may require the parent to remove all tasks and distractions during school time.
 It might even take shutting off the phone!
 That is why it is important to evaluate your situation and choose a homeschool method that will realistically work.
 If you cannot dedicate yourself full-time to your student during student work time, you need a method that can meet your need.

 Spouse, extended family, and even the student need to help to make a successful homeschool.
 Extended family and friends need to know your school time, so they can keep from distracting you.
 The immediate family may need to chip in and help around the house more.
 The spouse needs to take time to show a daily interest in how school went each day.
 The spouse might even be responsible for an elective course or extra curricular activity.
 Above all, it is a great structure to have the spouse or other family member commit time with the student on a regular non-school time basis to give the homeschool parent some personal time.